developersbm/Calendar/server/Read.md

   - Calendar ID: Foreign key linked to the `Calendar` table
   - Membership ID: Foreign key linked to the `Membership` table
   - Created At / Updated At: Timestamps for tracking
-  - Friends List: References the `Friends` table
   - Groups List: References the `Groups` table
 - **Relationships**:
-  - A user can have multiple friends and belong to multiple groups.
+  - A user can belong to multiple groups.

----

-### Friends
-Tracks friendships between users.
-- **Attributes**:
-  - Friendship ID: Primary key
-  - User ID 1, User ID 2: Foreign keys referencing `User`
-  - Status: Pending, Accepted, Rejected
-  - Created At: Timestamp for relationship initiation
-- **Relationships**:
-  - A user can request friendships via unique friend IDs or invite links.
-  - Friendship interactions reference the `User` table.

 ---